-Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages · Cloudflare Pages docs
+Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 Publishing with Cloudflare Pages

-Publishing your project with Cloudflare Pages is an easy, two-step process: first, push your project to GitHub, and then in the Cloudflare Pages UI, set up a new project based on that GitHub repository.
+Publishing your project with Cloudflare Pages is an easy, two-step process: first, push your project to GitHub, and then in the Cloudflare Pages dashboard, set up a new project based on that GitHub repository.
 Pages will deploy a new version of your site each time you publish, and will even set up preview deployments whenever you open a new pull request.

-To push your project to GitHub, create a new repo, and follow the instructions to push your local Git repository to GitHub.
+To push your project to GitHub, [create a new repository] ( https://repo.new), and follow the instructions to push your local Git repository to GitHub.

-Once you've pushed your project to GitHub, go to the Pages UI, and create a new project.
-When asked for your project's build configuration, just choose "Nuxt" -- Pages will set the correct fields for you automatically.
+After you’ve pushed your project to GitHub, deploy your site to Pages by logging into the Cloudflare dashboard > Account Home > Pages and selecting Create a project.
+Select the new GitHub repository that you created and, in the Set up builds and deployments section, choose Nuxt.
+Pages will set the correct fields for you automatically.

-When your site has been deployed, you'll receive a unique URL to view it in production.
+When your site has been deployed, you will receive a unique URL to view it in production.

-In order to automatically deploy your project when your Sanity.io data changes, you can use Deploy Hooks.
-Create a new Deploy Hook URL in your Pages project settings.
-In your Sanity project's Settings page, find the Webhooks section, and add the Deploy Hook URL, as seen below:
+In order to automatically deploy your project when your Sanity.io data changes, you can use Deploy Hooks .
+Create a new Deploy Hook URL in your Pages project > Settings.
+In your Sanity project’s Settings page, find the Webhooks section, and add the Deploy Hook URL, as seen below:

 Now, when you make a change to your Sanity.io dataset, Sanity will make a request to your unique Deploy Hook URL, which will begin a new Cloudflare Pages deploy.
 By doing this, your Pages application will remain up-to-date as you add new blog posts, or edit existing ones.